 Since 1986, Historic Harrisburg has annually presented Historic Preservation Awards honoring buildings, neighborhoods, landmarks, organizations, and entities for significant historic preservation achievements.
 Bronze plaques are given for exterior display and recognition.

-Since 2011, special recognition in the form of a “toast” has been bestowed on individuals (including David J. Morrison, Jeb Stuart, J. Alex Hartzler, Peggy Grove, and Calobe Jackson, Jr.), groups (the founders of Historic Harrisburg, on the occasion of our 40th anniversary in 2013); organizations (Harristown and the State Museum) and neighborhoods (Midtown and the West Shore).
+Since 2011, special recognition in the form of a “toast” has been bestowed on individuals (including David J. Morrison, Jeb Stuart, J. Alex Hartzler, Peggy Grove, Calobe Jackson, Jr. and Janice R. Black), groups (the founders of Historic Harrisburg, on the occasion of our 40th anniversary in 2013); organizations (Harristown, the State Museum and Zembo Shrine) and neighborhoods (Midtown and the West Shore).
+In 2025, will raise a toast to celebrate Janice R. Black.